FORWRDFORWRDHQ

 The McKinney Breakthrough That Changes Everything

-A major pickleball tournament in McKinney, Texas, recently drew unprecedented crowds that may represent the most important development in professional pickleball since Ben Johns reportedly started dominating the sport.
+A major pickleball tournament in McKinney, TEXAS, recently drew unprecedented crowds that may represent the most important development in professional pickleball since Ben Johns reportedly started dominating the sport.
 According to sources, the 2026 Texas Open broke attendance records and cracked the code on what makes pro pickleball actually watchable in person.

 While everyone's focusing on the impressive crowd size, they're missing the real story: McKinney figured out the specific venue, format, and experience formula that turns casual pickleball interest into genuine spectator excitement.
 This isn't about Texas being pickleball-crazy.
 This is about the PPA finally understanding what live sports entertainment actually requires.